-Taylor emphasized, "You need to get to know your students, not just on a surface level.
-You need to know their history, who they are, and where they come from" (Taylor, personal communication, 2023).
-CHAT's framework, especially within the third-generation model, argues for learning settings that embrace the multiple cultural contexts of students.
+Taylor emphasized, "You need to get to know your students, not just on a surface generation model, argues for learning settings that embrace the multiple cultural contexts of students.
 This is supported by Gay (2018), who states that cultural competence is essential for developing trust and creating an inclusive space.